Few US shale firms can withstand prolonged oil price war

 With US crude falling 50 per cent this year to near US$31 a barrel, only a handful of the hundreds of US shale firms today can profit from their newest wells, according to a Reuters analysis of field-by-field data provided by consultancy Rystad Energy.

-That effort pushed many shale producers into bankruptcy but ultimately failed because the industry made quick technological advance that drove costs down.
+That effort pushed many shale producers into bankruptcy but ultimately failed because the industry made quick technological advances that drove costs down.

 Just 16 US shale companies operate in fields where the average new well costs are below US$35 per barrel, according to Rystad.
 Among those, Chevron Corp, Devon Energy Corp and EOG Resources said they plan or are weighing new spending cuts.